ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

 #### **Optional - Additional Setup:**

 There's some additional setup you can do to make the patched app even better!
 Things like opening YouTube links in the patched YouTube app, or setting up the download feature in YouTube RVX and YT Music RVX.
-Refer to sections 2 and 3 of the [setup info guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#2-general-info-for-patching-and-feature-setup) for information on setting up this sorta stuff.
+Refer to section 2 and 3 of the [setup info guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/patching%20%26%20setup%20info.md#2-general-info-for-patching-and-feature-setup) for information on setting up this sorta stuff.